 Currently the SPHERE ETCs comply with the Phase 1 goals mostly, especially in terms of exploring the noise & SNR regimes as well as the contrast (versus angular distance) performances to identify the right mode(s) for the right project and the approximate time needed.

-However, the current SPHERE ETCs are not yet suited for accurate DIT prediction, across the suite of instrument modes and filters.
+The SPHERE ETCs were updated for P100 to make better DIT predictions, across the suite of instrument modes and filters.
+However, the because of the strong sensitivity of the peak fluxes to adaptive optics performance and seeing, the recommended DITs sometimes still result in saturation.
+Thus we ask users, if possible, to allow us to adjust the DITs prior to observations if needed and.
+The formulas for the DIT predictions can be found here: